Flavio-Ore/fullstack-tasks-crud/src/controllers/README.md

 _When the url's visited, the controller functions will be called._

+A controller is a function that is **responsible for handling requests and responses** between the frontend and backend. 🕸️ Controllers are typically **used in conjunction with routes**, which define the URLs that the frontend can use to interact with the backend.

+When a client makes a request to a particular URL, the corresponding **controller function is called to handle the request and generate a response**.📡

+Controller functions can perform a wide range of tasks, such as _retrieving data from a database, processing user input, and generating `HTML` or `JSON` responses_.

+By encapsulating these tasks in separate controller functions, developers can create more **modular and maintainable code**. 🧩

 ## JSON Request Body 📡

 Express has a built-in `express.json()` function that returns an `Express` middleware function that parses `JSON` `HTTP` request bodies into `JavaScript` objects.